 A vandal expands the tree story of woe

-ENVIRONMENTAL SABOTAGE ~ A chainsaw wielding vandal claims at least 8 mature trees, and additional saplings on the iconic Bridle Path.
-Community absolutely incensed.
-PLEASE REPORT if you know anything.
+ENVIRONMENTAL SABOTAGE ~ Council and community start the rehabilitation following the chainsaw wielding vandal.
+We’ll never regain this loss on the iconic Bridle Path.
 Community loss of shade trees, wildlife habitat, climate control and oxygen ~ for what, improved views?
-How is Council responding now and into the future?
-Leave your thoughts here.
 Read more

 Kings Hill Urban Release Area